-The season closes with a De-Commissioning Dinner, with more firing of the cannon and a stand-to for the officer.
+The season closes with a De-Commissioning gathering, with more firing of the cannon and a stand-to for the officer.

-Although the Club is officially closed after De-Commmissioning, there are still activities that bring members together.
+Although the Club is officially closed after De-Commissioning, there are still activities that bring members together.
 Here is a sampling:

 The Annual Meeting takes place in early December.
 Members elect officers, vote on dues and other charges for the year ahead, and conduct other business as necessary.